adamncasey/MultiplayerRisk/src/ai/README.txt

   CaptureContinentsStrategy:
       Focuses on one continent at a time, placing armies in that continent until it captures it.

+  ControlledStrategy:
+      Tries to place armies on the borders equally.

 // Ideas for future agents / strategies